dylanR33/command-line-stm32f4/README.md

 CLISTM_BUILD_DIR: your projects build directory

-CLISTM_STM_MODEL: the specific STM32 model number within the F4 family (See options below)
+CLISTM_MODEL_NUM: the specific STM32 model number within the F4 family (See options below)

 ## List of supported definitions for CLISTM_MODEL_NUM